5.5 Domestic Violence

 - 6. The Use of Section 810 Recognizances

-This guideline is aimed at guiding Crown counsel in the exercise of their discretion in cases of domestic violence.
-The guideline highlights the importance of ensuring that the safety of complainants and their families is the paramount consideration at all stages of the prosecution.
+This guideline highlights the importance of ensuring that the safety of complainants, and their families, is the paramount consideration at all stages of the prosecution.

 2. Application of the guideline

-The Public Prosecution Service of Canada (PPSC) has jurisdiction to prosecute domestic violence cases only in Canada’s three territories.
-It is therefore incumbent upon Crown counsel to take into account circumstances particular to the North.
+The Public Prosecution Service of Canada (PPSC) has jurisdiction to prosecute domestic violence cases in Canada's three territories.
+It is therefore incumbent upon Crown counsel to take into account circumstances particular to the North, including its Indigenous people and their history.
+With respect to the prosecution of domestic violence cases in the North, Crown counsel must be informed about the present-day reality and history of remote Indigenous communities, as well as their impact on the rate of domestic violence.
 These circumstances include the fact that in many small northern communities, the options available to complainants of domestic violence may be limited because: